How to Write a Resume for Atlassian

 Does Atlassian really have no sales team?

-Atlassian pioneered a low-touch, product-led growth model where products are designed to be adopted through self-serve trials and word of mouth rather than traditional enterprise sales.
-While they do have solution engineers and customer advisors for larger enterprise accounts, the vast majority of revenue comes from product-led adoption.
-Understanding this model and how it shapes product, marketing, and engineering decisions is valuable context for any applicant.
+Atlassian pioneered a low-touch, product-led growth model where products are adopted through self-serve trials and word of mouth rather than traditional enterprise sales.
+It does have solution engineers and customer advisors for larger enterprise accounts, but the vast majority of revenue comes from product-led adoption.
+Understanding this model — and how it shapes product, engineering, and go-to-market decisions — is valuable context for any applicant.

 How important are Atlassian's values in the hiring process?